 Q 1.
-After two-three days, did you observe any change in the surface of the copper object you cleaned in Task 1?
+After two-three days, did you observe any change in the surface of the copper object you cleaned in task 1?

-Approach for Tasks 2-4: Here we recommend a list of substances that are commonly used for cleaning: vinegar, lemon juice, baking soda/powder, coal ash, wood ash, detergent powder for utensils, table salt, curd and tamarind (imli) juice.
-Small saucers/plates/test tubes/watch glass can be used to contain the cleaning substances.
+Approach for Tasks 2-4: Here we recommend a list of substances that are commonly used for cleaning: vinegar, lemon juice, baking soda/powder, coal ash, wood ash, detergent powder for utensils, common salt, curd and tamarind (imli) juice.
+Small saucers/plates/test tubes/watch glass can be used to hold the cleaning substances.
 The list includes acidic, basic and neutral substances.
 Teachers may arrange the substances as per their availability.
-It will be helpful if at least four to five substances (containing at least one acidic, basic and neutral substance) are used in the tasks.
-The typical composition of the substances mentioned above is given in Appendix A. For rubbing the surfaces, old and used tooth brushes can be used.
+It will be helpful if at least four to five substances (containing at least one acidic, basic, and neutral substance) are used in the tasks.
+The typical composition of the substances mentioned above is given in Appendix A. For rubbing the surfaces, use an old tooth brush that has been discarded.